Date(s) - 08/25/2017

 Attendees will be welcomed to the conference by FLA President Robin Shader, Director of the Northwest Regional Library System.

-Our keynote speaker will be Miguel Figueroa from the ALA Center for the Future of Libraries.
+From Futuring to Innovation with Miguel Figueroa from the ALA Center for the Future of Libraries

 Marketing Your Library…and Yourself with Kayla Kuni from the New Port Richey Public Library

 This presentation will focus on how to market public library services to individuals and agencies that either don’t see the value of the library or are not clear in how the public library fits in with their organization.
 Sometimes the biggest hurdle we face is the idea that there is a public perception that librarians are cold or dismissive; this is a stereotype that we can break by being more engaging in our outreach efforts with a wide variety of organizations and community agencies.
 By the conclusion of the presentation, attendees will be able to apply key concepts to better assist them in how to get involved in local agencies as well as receive buy in from their management team.
 Attendees will be able to identify local groups that would be worth reaching out to.
 Additionally, attendees will also be able to report on library initiatives that are of interest to agencies in which they are reaching out to.
 Finally, attendees will develop outreach programs that can be developed in coordination with local agency partners.

 Kayla Kuni is the Community Education Librarian for the New Port Richey Public Library.
 Her responsibilities include cataloging, applying for grants and awards, community presentations, outreach to nonprofits, networking, adult programming, and working with the business community.
 In an effort to better assist local business owners, and to be of more value to the City of New Port Richey, Kayla is returning to graduate school in the fall of 2017 to begin the MBA program at the University of South Florida.